MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/LP3 Lab - Breakdown of voucher.md

 1. After the message “Operation completed” appears, close the form.
 ![The Vendor invoice journal page is open.
 The message Operation completed appears in the message bar.](images/LP318.png)

+By doing this lab, you ensured accurate tax calculation and compliant financial posting by breaking down a vendor invoice into multiple voucher lines with correct tax rates in Dynamics 365 Finance.